ctate/tooly/packages/core/README.md

 # @tooly/core

-Core utilities and abstractions for building AI tool packages compatible with OpenAI function calling, Anthropic tool use, and Vercel AI SDK.
+Core utilities and abstractions for building AI tool packages compatible with OpenAI function calling, Anthropic tool use, and AI SDK.

 ## Installation